At first sight you might not think of Rotterdam as a ‘green’ city but that’s a wrong impression most people from out of

 Imagine a park upon the rooftops of a row of shops with a length of about 1200 meters.
 Find and visit it at Delfshaven as it’s the biggest rooftop park in Europe.

-The area has transformed so much over the years, it was a rough, forlorn and neglected part with buildings in shambles.
+The area has transformed much over the years, from a rough and neglected part with buildings in shambles to new stirrings happening.
 I’m happy to see that besides a new shopping area, they added a park high above street level.

 It’s really nice and spacious, overlooking the industrial part and the river on one side and Delfshaven on the other side.
 The park has a Mediterranean herbal garden, an area for kids, a BBQ zone, a communal garden with fruit bearing trees and a restaurant.
 You can reach it by several entrances up the stairs or by using the elevator of the restaurant.